What else draws a crowd like free products and services? Not much! After all, the idea is a win-win for both businesses and consumers.

 Trial periods are also a great opportunity to ask for feedback on your services and products.
 You’ll most likely gain great insight—it’s marketing and product-testing all in one!

-What's more, the products and services offered during a trial practically sell themselves, so no additional marketing or persuading is necessary—that is, of course, as long as you’ve ensured that what you're providing is top-notch.
+The products and services offered during a trial practically sell themselves, so no additional marketing or persuading is necessary—that is, of course, as long as you’ve ensured that what you're providing is top-notch.

-When leads are considering whether to fully opt in to your membership site during their trial period, you can take advantage of having their attention by offering additional incentives, such as discounts on a yearly membership, a referral discount or kickback, or maybe even early access to an upcoming course you’re planning to launch.
+However, when leads are considering whether to fully opt in to your membership site during their trial period, you can take advantage of having their attention by offering additional incentives, such as discounts on a yearly membership, a referral discount or kickback, or maybe even early access to an upcoming course you’re planning to launch.

 And if you need one more reason to convince you to offer a trial period, it's this: customers who experience your service before they buy already know what they’re getting when they actually make the purchase, so their expectations and satisfaction are already met.
 (Now just keep it up!)